Zach Hill

 Zachary Charles Hill (born December 28, 1979) is an American multi-instrumentalist and visual artist.
-He is best known as the drummer and co-producer of the groups Death Grips and the I.L.Y's, and as the drummer of math rock band Hella.
+He is best known as the drummer and co-producer of industrial hip-hop band Death Grips, experimental rock band the I.L.Y's, as well as the drummer of math rock band Hella.

 Early life

 Zach Hill was born in Sacramento, California on December 28, 1979.
 He spent most of his adolescence at his father and uncle's press printing shop, where he was first exposed to classic rock music.

 Hill claims that he "started hearing voices in his head telling him to play the drums" when he was about 14 or 15 years old, and bought his first drum set with money he raised with a friend from a garage sale.
 He dropped out of high school at age 15 and moved to Nevada City, California, where he started the band Legs on Earth with Julian Imsdahl, Spencer Seim, and cousin Josh Hill.
 Hill later moved to San Francisco, California where he played drums in the band Crime in Choir before starting Hella in 2001.